resonatingloop/resonatingloop.github.io/writing/co-kybernetic-thoughts.md

 # visibility: public (shows in the archive) · unlisted (this — live by direct
 # URL only, noindex) · private (move the file to _drafts/ instead; never built)
 ---

-write here. no essayist required.

-(rename this file to set the URL slug — right now it lives at /writing/posts/untitled/.)
 # thinking in dialogue

 # 1.